Convergence analysis of GMRES applied to Helmholtz problems near resonances: Conclusion

 \section{Conclusion}

-This study examined the convergence behavior of GMRES for the finite element solution of Helmholtz problems, emphasizing the impact of resonance and quasimodes.
+This study examined the convergence behavior of GMRES for the finite element solution of Helmholtz problems, emphasizing the impact of resonance and quasi-modes.

 Novel convergence bounds based on harmonic Ritz values have been proposed for general systems.
 These bounds are able to describe nonlinear residual histories, offering a detailed explanation of residual plateaus.
-Through numerical experiments on both closed and open cavity benchmarks, we observed that convergence stalls align with wavenumbers associated with resonances or quasimodes.
+Through numerical experiments on both closed and open cavity benchmarks, we observed that convergence stalls align with wavenumbers associated with resonances or quasi-modes.
 These stalls were accurately predicted by the evolution of harmonic Ritz values.

-The main observations of the numerical studies can be summarized as follows: \begin{itemize} \item GMRES convergence is highly slowed and plateau because of small eigenvalues due to (quasi-)resonances. \item Deflation of the eigenvectors corresponding to (quasi-)resonances, even when approximated, removes plateaus and accelerates convergence.
-This approach is robust, but requires knowledge of the eigenvectors and slighlty increases the cost per iteration, which depends on the number of the deflated eigenvectors.
+The main observations of the numerical studies can be summarized as follows: \begin{itemize} \item GMRES convergence is highly slowed and plateaus because of small eigenvalues due to resonances or quasi-resonances.
+In particular, restarted GMRES cannot achieve convergence in some cases. \item Deflation of the eigenvectors corresponding to resonances or quasi-resonances, even when approximated, removes plateaus and accelerates convergence.
+This approach requires knowledge of the eigenvectors and slightly increases the cost per iteration, which depends on the number of the deflated eigenvectors.

-\item ILU$(\mathbf{A}_\varepsilon)$ preconditioning enhanced performance further by addressing non-normality and indefiniteness, particularly in open domain problems, at the cost of an additional matrix product.
-Although deflation and preconditioning contributed individually, their combination proved most effective, ensuring fast and stable convergence across all regimes tested.

-\item Restarted GMRES cannot achieve convergence near (quasi-)resonances, and only a combination of deflation and ILU$(\mathbf{A}_\varepsilon)$ preconditioning restored it in the most difficult cases. \end{itemize}
+\item Although deflation and preconditioning techniques improved convergence when used individually, combining them proved to be the most effective approach.
+For open domain problems, ILU$(\mathbf{A}_\varepsilon)$ preconditioning enhanced performance, albeit at the cost of an additional matrix product.
+However, the convergence of restarted GMRES was only obtained when used in conjunction with deflation. \end{itemize}

-These results underscore the value of combining spectral analysis with tailored numerical techniques to design robust solvers for high-frequency wave propagation problems.
-Future work includes extending these strategies to 3D configurations and exploring more scalable preconditioning techniques based on domain decomposition.
+These results underscore the value of combining an a priori knowledge of spectral properties with tailored numerical techniques to design robust solvers for high-frequency wave propagation problems.
+Future work includes extending these strategies to 3D configurations and exploring recent preconditioning techniques based on domain decomposition.